-Integrity and Ethical Value
+• Integrity and Ethical Value

-The tone from the top on integrity and ethical value are enshrined in formalising the Code of Conduct, which was established and approved by the Board on 19 August 2019.
+The tone from the top on integrity and ethical value are enshrined in the formalized Code of Conduct updated and approved by the Board on 30 December 2021.
 This formal code forms the foundation of integrity and ethical value for the Group.